dineshgopal29/Wrangle_Data_Openstreet_SA_data/README.md

 ```

 ## Additional Improvements
 The openstreet map dataset can be a little more cleaner.
-The tage names for the nodes are same for group tags and indidvidual items.
+The tage names for the nodes are same for group nodes and indidvidual nodes.

 ## References
 * SQLite Tutorial http://www.sqlitetutorial.net/sqlite-sample-database/